Blesson-Tomy/Blesson-Tomy/README.md

 🤝 Hello!
 Welcome to my GitHub Profile. <br>
 😄 Pronouns: He/Him<br>
 ⚡ Fun fact: I love Chocolate, Cake and Milkshakes!<br>
-👨‍🎓 I’m currently studying Computer Science and Engineering!<br>
+👨‍🎓 I’m currently a 2nd year student studying Computer Science and Engineering!<br>
 💬 Ask me about International Politics, Ethics of Technology and Climate Change.<br>

 Personal Portfolio: [Check it out!](https://blesson-portfolio.vercel.app/)

 Favourite quote of all time:<br>
-“I want to be like water 🌊  able to slip through fingers, but still hold up a ship ⛴️ ”<br> --- Michelle Williams
+> “I want to be like water 🌊  able to slip through fingers, but still hold up a ship ⛴️ ”<br> --- Michelle Williams
 <br>